Pantalla#

 x_position#

-x_position returns the X coordinate of the last screen event, press or release as an integer.
+x_position returns the x-coordinate of the last screen press as an integer from 0 (left) to 479 (right).

 Uso: